 Because he had difficulty finding a band who could play his music as he wanted it to sound, Trent Reznor, like Prince, actually played every instrument on his first album except drums.
 Pretty Hate Machine was well received by critics, spent 113 weeks on the Billboard charts, and contained the popular singles "Down in It," "Sin," and "Head Like a Hole."
 Trent Reznor recruited a touring band and Nine Inch Nails hit the road in the early 1990's.
 Nine Inch Nails tickets began selling quickly, due in part to Reznor and the band destroying their instruments at the end of each show.

 Support for Nine Inch Nails grew considerably after they performed at the first Lollapalooza Festival in 1991.
-Nine Inch Nails released an EP called Broken in 1992 and followed up with a second full-length album, The Downward Spiral, in 1994.
-Nine Inch Nails reached a peak in publicity after performing at Woodstock in 1994, where thousands of fans bought tickets and millions more watched on Pay-Per-View.
+The band released an EP called Broken in 1992 and followed up with a second full-length album, The Downward Spiral, in 1994.
+NIN reached a new peak in publicity after performing at Woodstock in 1994, where thousands of fans bought tickets and millions more watched on Pay-Per-View.